Illumina/canvas/README.md

 [releases]:https://github.com/Illumina/canvas/releases

 ### Source code organization:
-Canvas consists of serveral components all built from one solution file (Canvas.sln).
-There are several executables - e.g. CanvasBin counts coverage for each bin, CanvasSomaticCaller makes CNV calls for tumor/normal data - as well as some shared libraries with utility functions (math functions, file I/O for various formats, etc.)
+Canvas consists of several projects all built from one solution file (Src/Canvas/Canvas/Canvas.sln).
+The main Canvas project is a command line tool for launching the various workflows.
+Additionally, there are projects for each Canvas module - e.g. CanvasBin counts coverage for each bin, CanvasSomaticCaller makes CNV calls for tumor/normal data - as well as some shared libraries with utility functions (math functions, file I/O for various formats, etc.)

 ### Compiling from source
 Open the solution file (Canvas.sln) using Visual Studio 2013, and build the main solution configuration (x64 + Release).
 The managed code can be run on a Windows system or on a Linux system using Mono.
 The FileCompression library (unmanaged c++ code) can be rebuilt from source under Linux, or the prebuilt binary libFileCompression.so can be used.